frankhecker/gettingdatacoursera/README.md

 gettingdatacoursera
 ===================

-Course project for Coursera "Getting and Cleaning Data" course
+Course project for Coursera "Getting and Cleaning Data" course for Frank Hecker.

 Repository Files
 ----------------